REXYGEN Runtime Core

 Authentication

 An authentication subsystem has been integrated into the version 2.50 of the REXYGEN system.
 Users, roles and permissions of the roles are defined by the authentication subsystem.
 The authentication subsystem may also be attached to standard accounts from passwd/shadow files in the GNU/Linux environment.
 An engine for PAM and LDAP authentication mechanisms is planned but not yet supported.
+The user account configuration interface is available in REXYGEN Studio and REXYGEN DWM.

-5.1 Users and Roles
+5.1 Users and roles

 Following roles and permissions are defined:

-• admin - full permission set, a user with this role may perform any operation and has full control over the target device.
+- admin - full permission set, a user with this role may perform any operation and has full control over the target device.

-• super - a user with this role can not perform any operation that has an impact on the target device ie. reboot the device, set system clock etc., but still may modify the running executive,
+- super - a user with this role can not perform any operation that has an impact on the target device ie. reboot the device, set system clock etc., but still may modify the running executive,

-• operator - a user with this role can not change the running executive but may read and change signal values,
+- operator - a user with this role can not change the running executive but may read and change signal values,

-• guest - a user with this role can only read signal values and can not make any modifications.
+- guest - a user with this role can only read signal values and can not make any modifications.

 The authentication subsystem is enabled by default.
 A user may disable the authentication by the option auth.enabled.
 The admin has an empty password by default and a user should always set the password after the first login.

-A user must provide authentication credentials (name and password) before connecting to the target device from REXYGEN Studio, REXYGEN Diagnostics or REXYGEN HMI Designer or when using the integrated web interface.
+A user must provide authentication credentials (name and password) before connecting to the target device from REXYGEN Studio, REXYGEN DWM or REXYGEN HMI Designer or when using the integrated web interface.
 An error is returned and the connection is closed if invalid credentials are submitted.

-5.2 Using Unix Accounts
+5.2 Using unix accounts

 In the GNU/Linux environment, the authentication subsystem may be attached to standard accounts defined by passwd/shadow files by enabling configuration option auth.allowsystem.
 To put a user into a specific role, following system group must be present and corresponding user account must a member of that group:

-• admin - rex-admin,
+- admin - rex-admin,

-• super - rex-super,
+- super - rex-super,

-• operator - rex-operator,
+- operator - rex-operator,

-• guest - rex-guest.
+- guest - rex-guest.

 In the GNU/Linux environment, a root system account may also be bound to the admin user of the REXYGEN system by enabling configuration option auth.allowroot.